oskikiboy/Discord-Destroyer/README.md

 ## Credits

-The sourced from [Technach](https://github.com/technach), I decided it was ok to reporoduced it due to it's genericness, because this is literally the only way you could code it.
+The idea was sourced from [Technach](https://github.com/technach), I decided it was ok to reporoduced it due to it's genericness, because this is literally the only way you could do it anyway.

 ## Accountability